ciyi/ChokeHound/README.md

 3. Commit your changes (`git commit -am 'Add new feature'`)
 4. Push to the branch (`git push origin feature/new-feature`)
 5. Open a Pull Request

+### TODO

+- Add Azure / Entra ID support.
+- Analyze and estimate risk for other choke points that do not directly hit Tier 0.
+- Keep improving and tuning the risk estimation model.
+- Configure additional tiers (not only Tier 0).

+### References

+_To be completed later_

 ### License